Peppermint oil

 Peppermint Oil for Chronic Pain

 Peppermint oil is a popular essential oil that has been used for centuries to help alleviate various health issues, including chronic pain.
-It is known for its cooling and soothing properties, making it a popular choice for managing pain and inflammation.
+It is known for its cooling and soothing properties, making it a popular choice for those looking for natural pain relief.

 Supplements for Chronic Pain